Your Postpartum Doula provides:

 - Support for pet adjustment.

-- Photographs of you and your baby during every shift, as desired.
+- Photographs of you and your baby during postpartum shifts, as desired.

 - Referrals to local resources such as parenting classes, pediatricians, lactation support, and support groups.
 A decreased likelihood of Postpartum Mood Disorders with the help of a postpartum doula.